pocathain08/Fund_of_Data_Analysis/README.md

-#Regression: To the above jupyter notebook add a section that discusses and analyseswhetherthereisarelationshipbetweenthetotalbillandtipamount, and this part is also worth 30%.
-(40%)
+#Regression: To the above jupyter notebook add a section that discusses and analyses whether there is a relationship between the total bill and tip amount.

 #Analyse: Again using the same notebook, analyse the relationship between the variables within the dataset.
 You are free to interpret this as you wish — for example, you may analyse all pairs of variables, or select a subset and analyse those.
 This part is worth 40%.